 What you'll discover in this guide:

-- A definition of networking skills to help you grasp their importance.
+- A definition of networking skills to help you grasp their importance

-- Examples of networking skills you can use for your resume.
+- Examples of networking skills you can use for your resume

-- Practical tips to refine and enhance your networking skills.
+- Practical tips to refine and enhance your networking skills

 Nothing can be accomplished without great people.
-The connections you build are your link to meeting these great people so you can help each other succeed.
+The connections you build are your link to meeting these great people, so you can help each other succeed.

 In the next section, we'll look at some networking skills examples that you can put into practice.

-We’ve prepared a list of example networking skills for you to use on your resume.
+Below, find a list of example networking skills for you to use on your resume.
 This list is broken down into four categories to help you understand how each skill contributes to your networking abilities.

 Communication